7 Best Laptops for Fusion 360 in 2023

 Slim 7i is a newer Lenovo laptop that happens to be great for Fusion 360.
 Besides impressive specs, this laptop is also touchscreen and very sleek, sealing the deal with a very reasonable price.

-Fusion 360 relies mainly on the CPU, and Slim’s 12th Gen. i7 is up to the task.
+Fusion 360 relies mainly on CPU, and Slim’s 12th Gen. i7 is up to the task.
 I did both design and manufacturing with no hiccups or lags.

 Intel’s new Arc GPU isn’t that common — but it has nice capabilities for both gaming, content creation and 3D modeling.
-It’s comparable to NVIDIA RTX 30-series, and, in line with that, I was able to render the workspace pretty fast.
+It’s comparable to NVIDIA RTX 30-series, and, in line with that, I was able to render the workspace pretty fast

 As for RAM, I would have preferred a little more.
 If you’re a student or a young professional, 16GB will be enough, but for pros, I’d upgrade it to at least 32GB.